mtgskynote/skynote-node/README.md

 d) Once you have cloned the osmd-extended repo and built the minified version,

-i) first do npm i opensheetmusicdisplay
+i) first do: npm i opensheetmusicdisplay

 ii) then go to your skynote-node/cñient-jb folder and in your package.json file under dependencies and: